-I’m Luis Villacrez, founder of Vicrez, and I’m writing this article because I know the question on your mind: is Vicrez legitimate, or is this another sketchy online parts supplier that’ll take your money and disappear?
-The short answer is yes, Vicrez is a legitimate business — we’ve been operating since 2008, we’re registered in California, we fulfill six figures in monthly orders, and we have warehouses in Mokena, Illinois and Bradenton, Florida.
-But I understand why you’re asking, and I respect the skepticism enough to address it directly.
+Here at Vicrez we know the question on your mind: is Vicrez legitimate, or is this another sketchy online parts supplier that’ll take your money and disappear?
+The short answer is yes, Vicrez is a legitimate business.
+We were founded in 2015 in Orange County, California, we’re a registered Vicrez LLC headquartered today in Muskogee, Oklahoma, we ship thousands of orders per month, and we hold a public 3.7-out-of-5 Trustpilot score across 293 reviews.
+We understand why you’re asking, and we respect the skepticism enough to address it directly.

 When you’re shopping for aftermarket car parts online, you’re making a leap of faith.
-You’re trusting a company you’ve never visited, buying parts you can’t physically inspect, often spending thousands of dollars on body kits, wheels, or performance upgrades.
+You’re trusting a company you’ve never visited, buying parts you can’t physically inspect, often spending meaningful money on body kits, wheels, or performance upgrades.
 The automotive aftermarket is full of fly-by-night operations, dropshippers who’ve never touched a bumper, and companies that vanish when you need warranty support.
-I get it.
-So let me walk you through exactly who we are, how we operate, and why I’m personally taking the time to answer this question.
+We get it.
+So let us walk you through exactly who we are, how we operate, and why we’re taking the time to answer this question.

 Who We Are and How Long We’ve Been Around

-I didn’t start Vicrez because I thought the aftermarket parts industry needed another middleman.
-I started it because I was frustrated with the existing options as a car enthusiast myself.
-I wanted a company that could offer aggressive styling, quality manufacturing partnerships, and pricing that didn’t require a second mortgage.
-That vision required building real infrastructure, not just a website.
+We didn’t start Vicrez because we thought the aftermarket parts industry needed another middleman.
+We started it because we were frustrated with the existing options as car enthusiasts ourselves.
+We wanted a company that could offer aggressive styling, quality manufacturing partnerships, and pricing that didn’t require a second mortgage.
+That vision required building real infrastructure — a real headquarters, real inventory, real customer support — not just a website.

 Where Our Parts Come From

 This is the question that generates the most concern, and rightfully so.
 “Where are Vicrez parts made?” is code for “Are these cheap knockoffs that’ll fall apart?”
-Let me be transparent about our manufacturing model because it’s more nuanced than a simple “Made in USA” or “Made in China” answer.
+We want to be transparent about our manufacturing model because it’s more nuanced than a simple “Made in USA” or “Made in China” answer.

 We use a hybrid approach.
-Some of our products — particularly our carbon fiber components — are manufactured by established partners like Anderson Composites, a respected name in the composites industry with facilities in the United States.
-These parts meet quality standards that I’m willing to put my name behind.
-When you buy a carbon fiber hood or trunk from our premium lines, you’re getting a part that’s been produced with proper autoclaving, quality resin systems, and consistent fiber layup.
+Some products — particularly our carbon fiber components — are manufactured by established composite partners with proper autoclaving, quality resin systems, and consistent fiber layup.
+When you buy a carbon fiber hood or trunk from our premium lines, you’re getting a part produced with real composite manufacturing process control behind it.

-We process six figures in monthly order volume.
+We ship thousands of orders per month.
 That’s not a brag — it’s evidence of scale.
-You don’t achieve that volume without systems, without inventory management, without customer service infrastructure, and without repeat customers who trust you enough to come back.
+You don’t sustain that volume without systems, without inventory management, without customer service infrastructure, and without repeat customers who trust you enough to come back.
 We’re not a scam operation hoping to collect a few quick payments before disappearing.
 We’re a business with operational overhead, payroll obligations, facility leases, and insurance requirements that only make sense if we’re here for the long term.

 Our customer base spans professional body shops, independent installers, and DIY enthusiasts.
-We’ve supplied parts for builds featured in magazines, at SEMA, and at car shows across the country.
-We have wholesale accounts with established shops that wouldn’t risk their reputation on a supplier they couldn’t rely on.
-This doesn’t happen by accident — it happens because we deliver products, we honor warranties, and we’re reachable when issues arise.
+We supply parts for builds featured in magazines, at SEMA, and at car shows across the country.
+We have wholesale accounts with established shops through our b2b.vicrez.com dealer network — shops that wouldn’t risk their reputation on a supplier they couldn’t rely on.
+This doesn’t happen by accident.
+It happens because we deliver products, we honor warranties, and we’re reachable when issues arise.

-That said, I’m not going to pretend we have a perfect track record.
-With the volume we handle, there are shipping damages, fitment issues that require adjustment, and occasional quality control misses that slip through.
-We’ve had customers frustrated with delayed shipments, especially during COVID-related supply chain chaos.
+That said, we’re not going to pretend we have a perfect track record.
+With the volume we handle, there are shipping damages, fitment issues that require adjustment, and occasional quality control misses.
+We’ve had customers frustrated with delayed shipments.
 We’ve had parts arrive with minor defects that required replacement.
 What separates a legitimate company from a scam is how you handle those situations — and we handle them by responding, by making it right, and by standing behind what we sell.
+A verified Trustpilot reviewer summed up one such experience: “Awesome customer service, had parts damaged/missing and they promptly assisted with the replacement of my parts.
+Great customer service.”

 Why the Reputation Questions Exist